hyperledger-archives/indy-sdk/doc/android-build.md

 - Unzip the generated library.
 - Copy `lib/libindy.so` to the jniLibs folder of your android project
     - `libindy.so` file is the dynamic library which is statically linked to its dependencies.
 This library can be loaded into apk without having dependencies along with it.
-    - `libindy_shared.so` file is the dynamic library which is dunamically linked to its dependencies. you need to pass the dependencies into apk.
+    - `libindy_shared.so` file is the dynamic library which is dynamically linked to its dependencies. you need to pass the dependencies into apk.

 - Load library using the JNA